AditiBande58/Group-Project/Report.md

 2. **Library manager (`Library.java`)**
    - Basic library management functionality.
 The functions include adding books, checking out, returning, and finding books by title/author or ISBN.
    - Provides a simple interface allowing users to interact with the library
-   - Handles edge cases and errors including print statements that will tell you if there is an unavailable copy, missing books, or invalid commands.
+   - Handles edge cases and errors, including print statements that will tell you if there is an unavailable copy, missing books, or invalid commands.

 3. **Persistence (CSV save/load)**
- // TODO - write necessary comments
+   - CSV save: Serializes all books in the library to a text file in CSV format
+      - Each line in the file represents a book: title,author,ISBN,publicationYear,totalCopies,availableCopies
+      - This format allows data to be easily saved and shared

 **Why these Data Structures?**
 // TODO - write necessary comments
+- ArrayList<Book> was chosen to store books due to:
+   - Efficient random access and iteration
+   - Fast apend operations (O(1) amortized)
+   - Sufficient for small- to medium-scale library system
+- Simpler than HashMap for persistence, since each book contains all identifying metadata, and we aren't doing frequent random lookups by ISBN in the save process
 ---

 ## 3. Big-O Analysis of Key Methods